 How we manage your homeowners or condominium association in Haymarket

 We require that the renter abide by all community and association rules.
-To help us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To help us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

 Landlord Reference